m0t0k1ch1/go-rpm-sample/README.md

 # go-rpm-sample

-a sample daemon and its RPM package
+a simple sample application and its RPM package